dwightwatson/validating/README.md

 ### Events
 Various events are fired by the trait during the validation process which you can hook into to impact the validation process.

 To hook in, you first need to add the `$observeables` property onto your model (or base model).
-This simply lets Eloquent know that your model can response to these events.
+This simply lets Eloquent know that your model can respond to these events.

 ```php
 /**